amazingrando/questsrd/src/markdown/5-additional-resources.md

 You can use this simple guidance for assigning AP costs to custom abilities:

 <span class="keywords">0 ap</span>: An essential ability that you expect the player to use constantly.
-Be especial.ly careful to make free abilities modest in power, and avoid one-note jokes.
+Be especially careful to make free abilities modest in power, and avoid one-note jokes.
 Every role should have a few zero-cost abilities to let their unique capabilities shine during scenes.

 <span class="keywords">1 ap</span>: A beginner ability that is expected to be used frequently.
 Consider abilities that cost 1 AP as "core" abilities to the role that demonstrate the role's niche.